 To listen to these links, you must be able to receive ShoutCast streams. iTunes

-will do the job on Macs, though you may need to copy the link and paste it in
+will do the job (on Mac or Windows computers) for free, though you may need to copy the link and paste it in

-"Open Stream" under the "Advanced" menu.
-On Windows machines, try the free
+"Open Audio Stream" under the "Advanced" menu.
+Another Windows solution is the free

 player from Winamp.